 Bahuchara Mata and Hijras

-Although hijras may worship at Mother Goddess temples of every type (there are many Mother Goddesses in Hinduism, all of whom are often collectively called the Goddess) and at Shiva temples, particularly those in which Shiva is Adhanari, both male and female.
+Hijras may worship at Mother Goddess temples of every type (there are many Mother Goddesses in Hinduism, all of whom are often called the Goddess) and at Shiva temples, particularly those in which Shiva is Adhanari, both male and female.
 Bahuchara tends to be a hijra favorite, and many hijra homes have small shrines in them that are dedicated to her.
 When hijras go out among the people, they may be asked to bless male babies and married couples, and they often do so in the name of Bahuchara.
 As in the legend about the impotent prince, hijras may say they made their decision to become a hijra after Bahuchara visited them in their sleep.
 Others refer to other omens from the Goddess that convinced them.

 Primary Temple and Pilgrimage Site